Senzoku District

 Peterson climbed out of bed and stalked into the bathroom, towel and clothes in hand.

 Thackeray had already figured out that the best elders were crazy.
 Or at least mildly eccentric.
 Unlike his companion.
-Peterson walked out of the bathroom buttoning up his shirt.
+Peterson walked out of the bathroom buttoning his shirt.

-"Ah, c'mon," complained Thackeray, stealing a glance at his clock, "it's only six-fifteen."
+“Ah, c’mon,” complained Thackeray, stealing a glance at his clock.
+“It’s only six-fifteen.”

+“Forget it.”
 Thackeray rolled over and sat up.
-"It's freezing out there."
+“It’s freezing out there.”
 He curled his toes and shivered.

 Thackeray jerked his foot free and Longstreet jumped back, laughing, but Peterson shot up and took Thackeray's right ankle in a vise-grip.

-"Hey!"
+“Hey!”
 He jerked back again, but Peterson held on tight.
 There was an angry look in his eyes and a crooked smile on his face, like a sick Cheshire cat.
-"Let go--" Thackeray shoved hard and caught Peterson above the left ear.
-The smile vanished from Peterson's face.
+“Let go—” Thackeray shoved hard and caught Peterson above the left ear.
+The smile vanished from Peterson’s face.
 He pulled down with his full weight.
-Peterson stood only five-seven, two inches shorter than Thackeray, but he was thirty pounds heavier, and none of it was fat.
-Thackeray grasped at his blankets, felt his back scraping past the edge of the bed frame--a moment in free fall--and then the floor came up and smacked him hard and cold on the left cheek and shoulder.
+Peterson stood only five-seven, two inches shorter than Thackeray.
+But he was thirty pounds heavier and none of it was fat.
+Thackeray grasped at his blankets, felt his back scraping past the edge of the bed frame—a moment in free fall—and then the floor came up and smacked him hard and cold on the left cheek and shoulder.

-Thackeray was face down on the dirty linoleum.
+Thackeray lay face down on the dirty linoleum.
 The pain in his shoulder was hardly as fierce as his indignation.
-"Hey, you."
+“Hey, you.”
 Chadwick squatted and tapped Thackeray on the head with the handle of the ladle.
-"You all right?"
+“You all right?”

+“Yeah.
+Sure.”
 Thackeray sat up with his legs bent in front of him and shook his head clear.
 McGowan pulled him to his feet.

-Thackeray glanced over at Bennett.
+Thackeray glanced at Bennett.
 The zone leader had observed the whole incident with casual disinterest.
-"I only got four months to go," he had announced the moment Thackeray set foot in the apartment, "and I don't get involved with nothin' but zone."
+“I only got four months to go,” he’d announced the moment Thackeray set foot in the apartment.
+“I don’t get involved with nothin’ but zone.”

-Chadwick peeled two mikon and mashed the orange fruit into his mugi.
-"You know," he said, picking up a spoonful of the gunk and studying it intensely, "I think we ought to take this time to ponder an important question."
+Chadwick peeled two mikan and mashed the mandarin orange slices into his mugi oatmeal.
+“So,” he said, picking up a spoonful of the gunk and studying it intensely.
+“Does God watch the Super Bowl?”

 "You mean, does He watch television on Sunday?" said McGowan, between bites of toast.